Samih-codes/Beginner_Python_Projects/Treasure_Island_Adventure/README.md

 ---
 # Concepts Learned
-- Managing Control Flow using if/else and Conditional Expressions
+- Managing control flow using if/else and conditional expressions
-- Utilizing the Modulo Operator
+- Utilizing the modulo operator
-- Employing Nested if and elif Statements
+- Employing nested if and elif statements
-- Sequences of Multiple if Statements
+- Sequences of multiple if statements
-- Working with Logical Operators
+- Working with logical operators